-The family must provide the information necessary to establish the family's eligibility and determine the appropriate level of assistance, and must complete required forms, provide required signatures, and submit required documentation.
+The family must provide the information necessary to establish the family's eligibility and determine the appropriate level of assistance, as well as completing required forms, providing required signatures, and submitting required documentation.
 If any materials are missing, the PHA will provide the family with a written list of items that must be submitted.

-Any required documents or information that the family is unable to provide at the interview must be provided within 14 business days of the interview (Chapter 7 provides details about longer submission deadlines for particular items, including documentation of eligible noncitizen status).
+Any required documents or information that the family is unable to provide at the interview must be provided within 14 days of the interview (Chapter 7 provides details about longer submission deadlines for particular items, including documentation of Social Security numbers and eligible noncitizen status).
 If the family is unable to obtain the information or materials within the required time frame, the family may request an extension.
 If the required documents and information are not provided within the required time frame (plus any extensions), the family will be sent a notice of denial (See Chapter 3).